 5.9 Web Server/Modbus/VNC

-This screen is used to set up and configure the EZT-560i's communication interfaces.
-This includes settings for the serial interface, VNC and web server.
-It also provides the EZT-560i's IP address, which is required for using the VNC or web server interfaces.
-For more information regarding the use of the EZT-560i data communications interfaces, see Section 9, Communications.
+This screen is used to set up and configure the EZT-570i's communication interfaces.
+For more information regarding the use of the EZT-570i data communications interfaces, see Section 9, Communications.

 Figure 5-9 Web Server/Modbus/VNC